Causal mediation analysis for longitudinal and survival data in continuous time using Bayesian non-parametric joint models: Introduction

 \section{Introduction}

-In longitudinal studies where a population of subjects is followed over time, researchers are often interested in understanding the impact of exposures on time-to-event (survival) outcomes.
-To track the development of specific health outcomes or events, observational cohort studies collect a rich set of participant covariate information, some of which may act as mediators of the relationship between the exposures and the outcomes, while others serve as confounders.
-A causal interpretation of the effects of exposures in such settings requires defining a non-trivial data structure and formulating an approach that enables the identification of causal parameters from the observed data.
-This approach is designed to address potential confounding and mediation effects arising from time-dependent covariates that lie in the causal pathway of the exposures and the outcomes.
-The irregular timing of data collection within and across study participants introduces a key challenge in the development of statistical methods to analyze causal effects in such longitudinal studies.
-To address this challenge, we develop a framework to identify and estimate the direct and indirect causal effects of exposure on a right-censored survival outcome in a continuous-time setting.
+In longitudinal observational studies, researchers are often interested in understanding the impact of time-varying exposures on time-to-event (survival) outcomes.
+To track the development of specific health outcomes or events, such studies typically collect a rich set of participant covariate information, some of which may act as mediators of the relationship between the exposures and the outcomes, while others serve as confounders.
+Drawing causal conclusions in this setting is not straightforward.
+We need to carefully define the underlying data structure and develop statistical methods that allow us to identify causal effects from the observed data while accounting for time-dependent confounding.
+In addition, the irregular timing of data collection within and across study participants introduces an additional layer of difficulty for both modeling and inference.

+To address these challenges, we develop a framework to identify and estimate the direct and indirect causal effects of exposure on a right-censored survival outcome in a continuous-time setting.
 We consider a longitudinal data structure involving a time-varying exposure and mediator, both subject to time-varying confounding.
+We assume that subjects' treatment and other explanatory variables are updated at common time intervals, but the subjects need not enter the study at the same time.
+A review of the causal mediation literature relevant to our framework is provided in Section \ref{Sec11}.

+We model the observed data distribution using an enriched Dirichlet process mixture (EDPM) model \citep{wade2011enriched, wade2014improving}.
+To the best of our knowledge, this is the first use of the EDPM for joint modeling of longitudinal and survival data.
+Bayesian non-parametric (BNP) mixture models, such as the Dirichlet process mixture (DPM) model, have been separately used to model longitudinal \citep{quintana2016bayesian,dunson2009bayesian} and survival \citep{zhao2015dirichlet,hanson2004bayesian} data.
+A relevant work that assigns EDP prior to regression parameters of longitudinal data in continuous time is available in \cite{zeldow2021functional}.
+We extend the existing models by incorporating multiple longitudinal variables (treatment, confounder, and mediator) and survival outcomes into a single framework to solve a causal mediation problem.